Greater availability of early varieties puts pressure on market ahead of Chinese New Year

 Record shipments of Chilean cherries to China are putting pressure on the market in the run up to the Chinese New Year festival.

 As of the last week of December 2024, exports totalled 96mn cartons, almost double the 50mn cartons shipped in the same period of 2023.
-Of these, more than 88mn cartons were destined for the Chinese.
+Of these, more than 88mn cartons were destined for China.

-According to a report in The Nansha Port in Guangzhou City of south China’s Guangdong Province witnessed the arrival of more than 1,000 containers packed with 20,000 tonnes of Chilean cherries last weekend.
-This marked the largest single shipment of cherries imported to the port since the start of the 2024/25 harvest season.
+According to reports, Nansha Port in the southern city of Guangzhou witnessed the arrival of more than 1,000 containers packed with 20,000 tonnes of Chilean cherries last weekend – the largest single shipment of cherries to the port since the start of the 2024/25 season.

 Chile has witnessed a staggering increase in cherry production over the past five years.
 At the outset of the current season, exports were projected to hit 657,935 tonnes, a rise of 59 per cent on last season.